interpretor/zyre-chat/README.md

-  -v, --version            output the version number -n, --name <name>        set the name of the chat client -i, --iface <iface>      set the network interface which the chat client should use -g, --greeting <text>    set a greeting message that will be sent to every new connected client -e, --evasive <value>    set the timeout value in ms at which remote clients will be marked as not responsive and at which the chat client will force to reconnect not responding clients
+  -v, --version            output the version number -n, --name <name>        set the name of the chat client -i, --iface <iface>      set the network interface or IPv4 address which the chat client should use -g, --greeting <text>    set a greeting message that will be sent to every new connected client -e, --evasive <value>    set the timeout value in ms at which remote clients will be marked as not responsive and at which the chat client will force to reconnect not responding clients
   -E, --expired <value>    set the timeout value in ms at which remote clients will be disconnected and removed